-He started his career in banking and is an Associate of the Chartered Institute of Bankers, London.
+He started his career in banking and is an Associate of The London Institute of Banking and Finance.
 He subsequently held management positions in multinational corporations.
 Henry's experience extends to small and medium enterprises, being founding partner of a chain of child care centres and a distribution business in Singapore.
 He was a licensed securities dealer with the Singapore Stock Exchange.

 Henry is active in social and community services and was a volunteer migration agent.
 He was on the Board of Grace City Church for 11 consecutive years.
 Henry subsequently sat on the Governing Council of Edith Cowan University for 3 years and was also a member of their Resources Committee.
 He was Branch Secretary of Family First Party WA from August 2012 to June 2017.
 Henry has been Honorary Secretary of the Full Gospel Business Australia, Perth since July 2010.
+He is one of the Vice-Presidents of the WA-Singapore Business Connect since its incorporation in Jan 2018.

-He holds a Master of Business Administration from Edith Cowan University, a Graduate Diploma in Personnel Management from Singapore Institute of Management and a Banking Diploma from The Chartered Institute of Bankers.
+Henry holds a Master of Business Administration from Edith Cowan University, a Graduate Diploma in Personnel Management from Singapore Institute of Management and a Banking Diploma from The Chartered Institute of Bankers.